MLSP2024/MLSP_LS_LLM_Baseline/README.md

 # MLSP_LS_LLM_Baseline

-A baseline based on zero-shot prompting a large language model.
+An LS baseline for the Multilingual Lexical Simplification Pipeline 2024 Shared Task based on zero-shot prompting a large language model.
 We employ the chat-finetuned [Llama 2 70B model](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) in 4-bit quantisation.
 We use the following zero-shot prompt template and temperature 0.3 to generate a maximum of 256 new tokens.

 ```
 Context: {context}